-Goods are initially classified under the Harmonized System, which describes and measures the characteristics of goods traded.
-Combining trade into approximately 140 export and 140 import end-use categories makes it possible to examine goods according to their principal uses (See Exhibits 7 and 8).
+Goods are initially classified under the Harmonized Commodity Description and Coding System (Harmonized System), which describes and measures the characteristics of goods traded.
+Combining trade into approximately 140 export and 140 import end-use categories makes it possible to examine goods according to their principal uses (see Exhibits 7 and 8).
 These categories are used as the basis for computing the seasonal and trading-day adjusted data.
-These adjusted data are then summed to the six end-use aggregates for publication (Exhibit 6).
-These data are provided to the U.S. Bureau of Economic Analysis, from the U.S. Census Bureau, for use in the Balance of Payments and the National Income and Product Accounts.
+These adjusted data are then summed to the six end-use aggregates for publication (see Exhibit 6).
+These data are provided to BEA, from the U.S. Census Bureau, for use in the NIPAs and in the U.S International Transactions Accounts (balance of payments accounts).